Frequently Asked Questions

-Do you have PE or Music?
+Does d.tech have PE?
 PE is through independent study, accompanied by a program of responsible reporting to the Director of Wellness.
 The requirement is 200 minutes per week which can be accomplished through athletic activities, or through many other choices, like hiking, or walking the dog.
 The purpose is to create a habit of wellness for all students.
 D.tech also has a Physical Activity Break (PAB) of 15 minutes a day in addition to the lunch break to help students move and restore focus.

 Is there a dress code? d.tech sets out expectations for students and parents in the Parent Handbook which is revised each year.
 Both parents and students need to read it, agree to it and sign it to enroll.
 Students are expected and trusted to wear common-sense clothing that is appropriate for d.tech's school environment.
 This is also an expectation when d.tech students are working with professional mentors on or off campus.
 The admin team will intervene at their discretion as needed.